September 17, 2024

 You will then be prompted to configure your integration.

-1. Recency: You can opt to import all notes.
-If however, you have a large number of notes, many of which have tasks that are no longer relevant or high priority, it may make more sense to only import tasks from notes that have been edited within the past 30 days.
+4. Exclude old inactive notes: You can opt to import all notes.
+If however, you have a large number of notes, many of which have tasks that are no longer relevant or high priority, it may make more sense to only import tasks from notes that have been modified within the past 30 days.
 This will make it easier to isolate and prioritize the tasks that require your attention.

-2. IDs: Morgen requires tasks to have a unique ID property.
+2. Automatic ID insertion: Morgen requires that tasks have a unique ID property.
 You can choose to Only import tasks with existing IDs or Add IDs to imported tasks.
-If you pick the former, you will need to manually add IDs to those tasks you would like to see in Morgen.
-If you select the latter, please be aware that notes in your vault will be upated by Morgen to include the generated IDs.
-If you choose to have Morgen generate and add IDs to your notes, you will see a popup that indicating how many notes will be affected.
-You will be asked to confirm that Morgen should proceed to create those IDs.
-(Learn more about adding and hiding IDs in the section below.
+If you pick the former, you can manually add IDs to those tasks you would like to see in Morgen.
+(Learn more about adding and hiding IDs in the section below).

 Add and hide task IDs in Obsidian